Imprimer

 Examining a speech not made by André Malraux in Cayenne, Pierre Michelon focuses on a signature episode in the history of the departmentalization of French Guyana: the September 1958 referendum on the Constitution of the 5th Repubic. « A small piece of wood » considers this account in all its many versions: according to the Independents, the Communists, the Gaullists, the ministers, or all versions at once.
 This is the case with Jean Mariema, an important figure in Guyanese militancy, with whom Pierre Michelon constructs this model for a film.
 For the evening of performance-documentary on Monday, March 31st (Phantom Monday n°11), he collaborates with David Legrand and invites Françoise Vergès and Mathieu K. Abonnenc to share in the discussion.
 To accompany this work in progress, Pierre Michelon has assembled texts and documents that shed light, each in its own manner, on the different points of his research.

-NOVEMBER, ANOTHER SEASONElie_pierre
+NOVEMBER, ANOTHER SEASON

 In November 1996, after a long strike punctuated by violence, after nights of rioting which led some people to wonder if all Cayenne was not going to go up in fire, the high school and grade school students of Guyana, with the help of jobless youths, obtained the creation of a Guyanese Academy with its own “Rectorat”, or Educational Authority, thereby freeing themselves from the administrative tutorship of an artificial Antilles-Guyana Rectorate.